Improtics

 Back to blog

 What Is a Good ROAS for E-Commerce?
-(With the Math)
+Benchmarks and the Math

 Short version: ROAS (return on ad spend) is revenue divided by ad spend.
 A "good" ROAS is not a universal number, it is whatever clears your breakeven once product margin is factored in.
 For most e-commerce stores that breakeven sits somewhere between 2x and 4x, so a genuinely healthy ROAS is comfortably above it.
 The store selling at 70% margin and the store selling at 25% margin need very different numbers, and that is the part most advice skips.